Nitrogen vacancy centers in diamond as angle-squared sensors: Introduction

-Nitrogen vacancy (NV) centers in diamond are naturally occurring defects in diamond, which consist of a substitutional nitrogen atom and an adjacent carbon vacancy~\cite{Loubser1978}.
+NV centers are naturally occurring defects in diamond, which consist of a substitutional nitrogen atom and an adjacent carbon vacancy~\cite{Loubser1978}.
 These defects can also be artificially introduced in diamonds through irridiation and annealing~\cite{Manson06, Doherty2013}.
-Owing to their ease of manipulation and readout, and long coherence times, even at room temperature, they have recently being extensively characterized and used in myriad of applications~\cite{Doherty2013}.
-One such application of NV centers is as a sensor for dc, ac and fluctuating magnetic fields~\cite{Degen08, Taylor08, Balasub08, Maze08, Steinert2010, Hall2009}.
-The work done in this regard has shown that the NV centers can be used to detect nanotesla magnetic fields with nanoscale spatial resolution~\cite{Maze08}, can be used for these purposes at room temperature~\cite{Balasub08}, and an array of them can be used to map out the magnetic fields in a two-dimensonal area~\cite{Steinert2010}.
+The as-formed neutral NV center acquires an additional electron from elsewhere in the lattice, thus having six electrons~\cite{Manson06}.
+This energetically favorable charged state of the NV (NV$^{-}$) will be referred to as NV throughout this work.
+Owing to their ease of manipulation and readout, and long coherence times, they have recently being extensively characterized and used in various applications~\cite{Doherty2013}.
+One such application of NV centers is as a sensor for steady and oscillating magnetic fields~\cite{Degen08, Taylor08, Balasub08, Maze08, Steinert2010, Hall2009}.
+These previous works have shown that the NV centers can be used to detect nanoTesla magnetic fields with nanoscale spatial resolution at temperatures below 4~K~\cite{Maze08} or at room temperature~\cite{Balasub08}, and can be used to map out the magnetic fields in a two-dimensonal area~\cite{Steinert2010}.
 Most of these applications choose the NV center aligned in the direction of the external magnetic field~\cite{Maze08} or they detect the component of the magnetic field that is aligned in the direction of the NV center~\cite{Taylor08}.
-For the applications that do detect magnetic fields that are not aligned with the direction of the NV center have to do so by iteratively fitting parameters and minimizing error functions~\cite{Steinert2010}.
-Due to these limitations, the maximum magnetic fields measured by such techniques gets limited to $\leq$10~$mT$\cite{Balasub08, Steinert2010}.
+Applications that detect magnetic fields that are misaligned with the direction of the NV center do so by iteratively fitting parameters and minimizing error functions~\cite{Steinert2010}.
+Due to these limitations, the maximum magnetic field measured by such techniques has been limited to $\leq$10~mT~\cite{Balasub08, Steinert2010}.